speedydelete/nandgame/README.md

 No records are given to people if they are too simple.

+### Emulator documentation

+The instructions defined in O.5.8 are available with syntax such as `PC, Mb = A ; SW`.

+Macros are supported like this:

+    macro goto x
+    A = x
+    JMP
+    endmacro
+    # code that uses it
+    # for example: goto 5

+Labels and defines are also supported.

+Pure insertion of data is supported through "instructions" such as `data 42` or `data -1`.

+Putting instructions in specific places is supported through lines like `loadat 0x7c00`.

+Selections work, but they aren't drawn, I can't figure out why.

 ## Best solutions by number of nands/instructions

 The save file containing these is save.json.